 I’ll start by stating my position about using research.
 We absolutely should use research to inform our decisions about teaching.
 That would include both qualitative and quantitative research.
 However, especially when looking at the research around what good readers do, we need to be careful.
 Sometimes in our haste to get our readers to the desired end results, we fail to pay careful attention to the path that the good readers took to get there.
 Over the next few weeks, I’ll be exploring what I mean by this, beginning with one a classic misreading of the research.
 This has to do with the research around high-frequency words.
 Early in the 20th-century pioneering work was done around high-frequency words.
 Dolch and Fry both discovered that relatively few words (Dolch 220, Fry 300) make up most of the words we read (up to 70%).
 That means as you read this piece approximately seven out of every ten words are likely to be words found on the Dolch or Fry list.
 This fact led educators to think that it would pay off handsomely to include as many of these words as possible when instructing beginning readers.
 It spawned what came to be known as the sight say method.
 Folks thought they had found an approach that would solve the problems of teaching beginning reading.
 Unfortunately, at the end of the day, the 1st Grade Studies concluded that sight say was not the best beginning reading approach.
 Where did things go wrong?

 Let’s start by looking at why educators thought teaching the high-frequency words early, and by rote, would pay off big.
 The typical reader needs to know 20,000 plus words by the time they reach high school.
-By teaching the high frequency words early we would assure our young readers would know 7 out of 10 of every word they would ever need to know.
+By teaching the high-frequency words early we would assure our young readers would know 7 out of 10 of every word they would ever need to know.
 They would know them very early in the reading process.
 Wow!
 That’s a great payoff.
 It greatly reduces the work beginning readers have to do when reading text.
 Once they know the high-frequency words, only 3 out of every 10 words are unknown when reading running text.
 I want to be clear that I think that this is a payoff we want to have.
 Where the sight-say folks went wrong in implementing this was that they tried to skip right to the end without paying attention to the middle.
 What do I mean by that?

 What the sight-say folks did was create stories designed to teach high-frequency words by rote.
-The “by rote” part is that took their train off the tracks.
+The “by rote” part is what took their train off the tracks.
 Look at the exemplar of such stories- the stories from the Dick and Jane series.
 The text might look something like this.
 “Look, look, look.
 See, see, see.
 See Spot.
 See Spot run.
 Run, Spot run!”
 The writers of these stories knew that multiple exposures to a word results in that word moving into the child’s sight word.
 No sounding out or problem-solving here.
 Read the word over and over and over and you will come to know the word.
 By the end of the first year the child would know most of the high-frequency words by heart.